-The gLite WMS has been (and still is) extensively used by the LHC experiments and by several other VOs, in particular on the EGEE infrastructure, and it is capable to submit to different types of Computing Elements (LCG CE, OSG CE, CREAM CE, ARC CE), which is why it is the only WMS directly supported by the WLCG project.
-However, in the recent years part of the workload was migrated to pilot job-based systems.
+The gLite WMS has been (and still is) extensively used by the LHC experiments and by several other VOs, in particular on the EGEE and SEE-GRID infrastructures, and it is capable of submitting to different types of Computing Elements (LCG CE, OSG CE, CREAM CE, ARC CE), which is why it is the only WMS directly supported by the WLCG project.
+However, in the recent years part of the workload has been migrated to pilot job-based systems; the only experiment running a significant fraction of its jobs via the gLite WMS is CMS, but also in this case the plan for the future is to rely exclusively on pilot jobs.